Pages in Facing Homelessness

 - A person who is vulnerable for any other special reason or with whom such a person resides or might reasonably be expected to reside.

-In simple terms, intentionally homeless means you have carried out a deliberate action which caused you to become homeless.
-If you are found to be intentionally homeless, the Council has no duty to accommodate you.
+In simple terms, this means you have caused your own homelessness.
+If you are found to be intentionally homeless, the Council has no duty to provide you with long-term accommodation.
 A common example of intentional homelessness is when an individual fails to pay rent or mortgage payments when they could afford to do so and has become homeless as a result of this.

 - You have lived in the borough 6 out of the last 12 months, or 3 out of the last 5 years